 Starting just about as far back as you can get from the fireworks (besides the Train Station), the flagpole area on Main Street is actually a pretty decent place to watch Happily Ever After from and has the advantage of being close to the exit if you want to beat the crowds out of the park after the show.
 While you’re not close enough to get the full effect of the projections on Cinderella Castle, it’s a fun place to watch and get the ambiance of Main Street.
 However, if you’re planning to watch the 4th of July, New Year’s Eve, or Halloween/Christmas party fireworks, be aware that you won’t be able to see the 360° perimeter bursts.

-Further down Main Street (this was taken just outside of the Main Street Bakery), you have a much better view of the castle projections, especially if you can get all the way into the middle of the street so that your view is not obstructed by trees.
-You can typically walk into the street very last minute and still get this view although you may have some trees/buildings in your sightline if you can’t get to the middle.
-This option works better for solo/couple travelers than large families due to space constraints or ending up behind taller people.
+Further down Main Street (this was taken just outside of the Main Street Bakery), you have a much better view of the castle projections, especially if you can get all the way into the middle of the street so that trees do not obstruct your view.
+You can typically walk into the street at the very last minute and still get this view, though you may have some trees/buildings in your sightline if you can’t get to the middle.
+This option works better for solo/couple travelers than for large families due to space constraints or the risk of ending up behind taller people.

 Magic Kingdom Fireworks in the Hub

-The Hub really is the best place to be for the full effect of the fireworks and the projections on Cinderella Castle and there are three distinct areas to choose from.
-The Hub Grass on the right if you’re looking towards the castle is reserved for the Fireworks Dessert Party with Plaza Garden Viewing.
-You can make reservations for this dessert party 180 days prior to your visit and it’s currently (as of March 2019) $69 for adults and $41 for kids 3-9.
+The Hub really is the best place to be for the full effect of the fireworks and the projections on Cinderella Castle, and there are three distinct areas to choose from.
+The Hub Grass on the right, if you’re looking towards the castle, is reserved for the Fireworks Dessert Party with Plaza Garden Viewing.
+You can make reservations for this dessert party 180 days before your visit, and it’s currently $69 for adults and $41 for kids 3-9 (as of March 2019).

 Since we’ve seen the fireworks so many times, we often try to time a trip on the PeopleMover with the show.
-Since you’re constantly moving, the view changes often and you can see the fireworks over the castle as well as over other rides in the Magic Kingdom- like the Tomorrowland Speedway!
-Typically the PeopleMover has a very short wait so they’ll let you stay on and go for another ride if you get to the end and the fireworks are not over.
+Since you’re constantly moving, the view changes often, and you can see the fireworks over the castle as well as over other rides in the Magic Kingdom- like the Tomorrowland Speedway!
+Typically, the PeopleMover has a very short wait, so they’ll let you stay on and take another ride if you get to the end and the fireworks aren’t over.

 Magic Kingdom Fireworks from ‘Ohana

-While certain rooms at the Grand Floridian, the Polynesian and the Contemporary (and Bay Lake Tower) have a fireworks view, even some rooms at Wilderness Lodge will be able to catch a glimpse of the fireworks.
-This picture was taken from the Copper Creek Villas wing of the resort and I imagine the MK facing rooms on the other wing would have an even better view above the trees.
+While certain rooms at the Grand Floridian, the Polynesian, and the Contemporary (and Bay Lake Tower) have a fireworks view, even some rooms at Wilderness Lodge will be able to catch a glimpse of the fireworks.
+This picture was taken from the Copper Creek Villas wing of the resort, and I imagine the MK-facing rooms in the other wing would have an even better view above the trees.

 Magic Kingdom Fireworks from the Transportation & Ticket Center

-There are so many great places to watch the fireworks at Magic Kingdom and we try and do different ones on every trip.
+There are so many great places to watch the fireworks at Magic Kingdom, and we try to do different ones on every trip.
 We ALWAYS make sure to dedicate one night to staking out a spot, usually on “the hump,” but then we’re pretty flexible with where we watch.
-The kids LOVE watching from rides- especially Big Thunder Mountain Railroad.
+The kids LOVE watching from rides – especially Big Thunder Mountain Railroad.
 I’ll have to really improve my photography skills to get a good picture of the fireworks from that ride!!

 Are you a fireworks fan??
-Where’s your favorite place to watch from??
+Where’s your favorite place to watch the Magic Kingdom fireworks from??

 I love all these places, perfect choices!
 One time I was able to time Splash Mountain right and got to see the finale at the big drop.